Coronavirus digest: US government contractors 'must be vaccinated by December 8' | DW | 25.09.2021

 US President Joe Biden signed an executive order on September 9 requiring all federal contractors to mandate vaccination, but many companies have been awaiting formal guidance from the White House.

-The "guidance issued today advances one of the main goals of this science-based plan: getting more people vaccinated," Jason Miller, deputy White House Office of Management and Budget director, said.
+The "guidance issued today advances one of the main goals of this science-based plan: getting more people vaccinated," said Jason Miller, deputy White House Office of Management and Budget director..

 He added that the vaccination policy "will decrease worker absence, reduce labor costs, and improve the efficiency of contractors and subcontractors performing work for the Federal Government."